stefonarch/lxqt-sway/README.md

 sudo make install
 ```

-Restart your Display Manager and a new Desktop will be available.
+Restart your Display Manager and a new Desktop "LXQt-sway (wayland) will be available.

 Other tools could be installed for a better experience:
 - [gammastep](https://gitlab.com/chinstrap/gammastep)